ethereum-optimism/optimism/specs/fault-proof-vm.md

 Writing to stderr/stdout standard stream always succeeds with the write count input returned.
 Reading from stdin has no effect other than to return zero and errno set to 0.

+### Hint Communication

+Hint requests and responses have no effect on the VM state other than setting the `$v0` return register to the requested read/write count.
+VM implementations may utilize hints to setup subsequent pre-image requests.

 ### Pre-image Communication

 The `preimageKey` and `preimageOffset` state are updated via read/write syscalls to the pre-image read and write file descriptors (see [I/O](#io)).